Adrian-Amoddio/wildlife-detection-camera-system/README.md

 - Ensure the EC2 instance is running before running any scripts on the pi or trying to access the front end.

 ---

+## Personal Note

+I am an engineer with a passion for embedded systems and photography.
+I wanted to make this project to demonstrate my skills and create something I can use for photography projects which can be used anywhere in the world to capture hard to reach places, scenes or wildlife.
+You can use the system to research behavioural and location analysis of wildlife and correlate that data against environmental parameters like: temperature, pressure and humidity.
+What's more you don't have to wait to retrieve the results you can access them instantly online and don't have to trek back into the wild to pickup any gear.

+Future updates will include an advanced motion detection algorithm that can be remotely updated with a trained AI model to more specifically detect wildlife and events of interest.

 ## Setup References